Nachi-Kulkarni/Kgot-simple-GAIA/alita-kgot-enhanced/docs/SEQUENTIAL_THINKING_INTEGRATION.md

 3. Include proper error handling and fallbacks
 4. Add tests for new complexity detection factors
 5. Update documentation for new features
+6. Use DynamicTool for new LangChain tool integrations
+7. Ensure proper context binding for class methods

 ## License

 This Sequential Thinking MCP Integration is part of the Alita-KGoT Enhanced system and follows the same licensing terms.